-Some holders of FRESH 2008 securities maturing in 2099, with writ of summons served on 19 December 2017, initiated proceedings against Banca MPS, the company Mitsubishi UFJ Investors Services & Banking Luxembourg SA (which replaced the issuing bank for the bond loan, Banca di New York Mellon Luxembourg), the British company JP Morgan Securities PLC and the American company JP Morgan Chase Bank NA (which entered into a swap agreement with the bond loan issuer) before the Court of Luxembourg to request confirmation of the inapplicability of the Burden Sharing Decree to the holders of FRESH 2008 securities and, as a result, to have it affirmed that such bonds cannot be forcibly converted into shares, as well as that such bonds will continue to remain valid and effective in compliance with the issue terms and conditions, in that they are governed by the laws of Luxembourg and, finally, and lastly, to ascertain that MPS has no rights, in the absence of the conversion of the FRESH 2008 securities, to obtain the payment of EUR 49.9 mln from JP Morgan in damages for holders of FRESH 2008 securities.
-The Court of Luxembourg with an order of 5 October 2021, notified to the Bank on 12 January 2022, rejected the requests of the Bank aimed at obtaining the suspension of the proceedings pending the decisions of the international justice bodies on the preliminary objections formulated by the Bank, while, on the other hand, it accepted the objection formulated by the same on the lack of jurisdiction of the Court appealed in relation to the request relating to the usufruct contract stipulated by the Bank with JP Morgan Securities PLC and JP Morgan Chase as part of the 2008 Aucap transaction.
-In relation to the aforementioned usufruct contract, the Court reserved its judgement pending the decision of the Italian Court, while it declared its jurisdiction in relation to the swap contract similarly stipulated by the Bank with the same counterparties in the context of the 2008 Aucap transaction.
+Some holders of FRESH 2008 securities maturing in 2099, with writ of summons served on 19 December 2017, initiated proceedings against the Parent Company MPS, the company Mitsubishi UFJ Investors Services & Banking Luxembourg SA (which replaced the Parent Company in issuing the bond loan Banca di New York Mellon Luxembourg), the British company JP Morgan Securities PLC and the American company JP Morgan Chase Bank NA (which entered into a swap agreement with the bond loan issuer) before the Court of Luxembourg to request confirmation of the inapplicability of the Burden Sharing Decree to the holders of FRESH 2008 securities and, as a result, to have it affirmed that such bonds cannot be forcibly converted into shares, as well as that such bonds will continue to remain valid and effective in compliance with the issue terms and conditions, in that they are governed by the laws of Luxembourg and lastly, to ascertain that MPS has no rights, in the absence of the conversion of the FRESH 2008 securities, to obtain the payment of EUR 49.9 mln from JP Morgan in damages for holders of FRESH 2008 securities.
+The Court of Luxembourg with an order of 5 October 2021, notified to the Bank on 12 January 2022, rejected the requests of the Parent Company aimed at obtaining the suspension of the proceedings pending the decisions of the international justice bodies on the preliminary objections formulated by the Parent Company, while, on the other hand, it accepted the objection formulated by the same on the lack of jurisdiction of the Court appealed in relation to the request relating to the usufruct contract stipulated by the Parent Company with JP Morgan Securities PLC and JP Morgan Chase as part of the 2008 Aucap transaction.
+In relation to the aforementioned usufruct contract, the Court reserved its judgement pending the decision of the Italian Court, while it declared its jurisdiction in relation to the swap contract similarly stipulated by the Parent Company with the same counterparties in the context of the 2008 Aucap transaction.

-For the sake of completeness, it should be noted that, following the initiation of the proceedings in question, on 19 April 2018 the Bank filed a lawsuit before the Court of Milan against JP Morgan Securities Ltd JP Morgan Chase Bank n.a.
-London Branch, as well as the representative of the Fresh 2008 securities holders and Mitsubishi Investors Services & Banking (Luxembourg) Sa to ascertain that the Italian Judge is the only one with jurisdiction and competence to decide about the usufruct contract and the company swap agreement signed by the Bank with the first two defendants in the context of the operation of the share capital increase in 2008.
+In view of completeness it is noted that, following the start of the proceedings in question, the Parent Company, on 19 April 2018, tabled a dispute before the Court of Milan against JP Morgan Securities Ltd, JP.
+Morgan Chase Bank n.a.
+London Branch, as well as the representative of the Fresh 2008 securities holders and Mitsubishi Investors Services & Banking (Luxembourg) Sa to ascertain that the Italian Judge is the only one with jurisdiction and competence to decide about the usufruct contract and the company swap agreement signed by the Parent Company with the first two defendants in the context of the operation of the share capital increase in 2008.
 Consequently, the Bank asked:

-- i. to ascertain the ineffectiveness of the usufruct contract and the company swap agreement that provide for payment obligations in favour of JP Morgan Securities PLC and JP Morgan Chase Bank Na in accordance with the entry into force of Decree 237; - ii. to ascertain the ineffectiveness and/or termination and / or settlement of the usufruct contract or, in the alternative - iii. to ascertain the termination of the usufruct contract due to the capital deficiency event of 30 June 2017.
+- i. to ascertain the ineffectiveness of the usufruct contract and the company swap agreement that provide for payment obligations in favour of JP Morgan Securities PLC and JP Morgan Chase Bank Na in accordance with the entry into force of Decree 237; - ii. to ascertain the ineffectiveness and/or termination and / or settlement of the usufruct contract or, in the - iii. to ascertain the termination of the usufruct contract due to the capital deficiency event of 30 June 2017.